Journal selection guide: Questions you should ask to make the right choice

 Fig 1: Mean importance given for each factor by researchers in medicine and social sciences.

 *Source: Journal selection criteria in an open access environment: A comparison between the medicine and social sciences, Wiley Online Library.

 Once you complete the above checks, you will likely have eliminated unsuitable journals from your list.
 This is where you fine-tune your journal selection process by reviewing key aspects such as the author guidelines, time taken for decisions and publication, publication charges, open-access options, the peer review process, and the journal’s acceptance and rejection rates.
 These fundamental checks will help you come up with the top three journals for your research.
 Expert tip: Some publishers allow manuscripts to be transferred between journals under its portfolio; so, considering journals that have this option might help you save time with resubmissions, reformatting, and, in some cases, even peer reviews.3

 Weed out predatory journals with 3 extra checks

 In your journal selection process, you may come across some new or fairly unknown publications and wonder if they are trustworthy.
-First, see if you find the journal in Jeffrey Beall’s list of potential predatory publishers and journals.
-If your journal is not listed here, do these three essential checks to ensure your choice is reliable.
+Do these three essential checks to ensure your choice is reliable.

 1: Evaluate the journal website for language and grammar errors because they are an important indicator of the journal’s professional standards.
 Additionally, predatory journals usually charge for submissions and end up not publishing your work, so ensure the author fees are clearly mentioned.